rzhang0716/Data-Science/Statistics/Readme.md

 5. Auto-correlation: The correlation between the repeated measurements when the 'lag', or distance between the time, is constant.
 Measures the variable's current value to the past value.

 ### Models for mean and covariance
+1. Mean describes how the response changes on average over time.
+Overall, the mean can be thought of as a function of time: µj = µ(tj).
+2. Three main steps in modeling longitudinal data: (1) Modeling the mean; (2) Modeling the covariance; (3) Select the distribution of the data Y.

 ## Clinical Trials
 ### Phase I